Sesar-Lab-Teaching/Cloud-Computing-Technologies/iaas-openstack/README.md

 openstack floating ip list
 ```

-Then, you can create a floating IP with:
+Then, you can create a floating IP and associate it with an existing port by running:

 ```bash
 FLOATING_IP=172.24.4.198